A peek at Adient plc (ADNT): Who has invested in It?

 The top institutional shareholder in the company is Blackrock Inc. with over 10.19 million shares valued at $354.15 million.
 The investor’s holdings represent 10.82% of the ADNT Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Lyrical Asset Management LP with 5.47 million shares valued at $190.21 million to account for 5.81% of the shares outstanding.
 The other top investors are FMR, LLC which holds 5.39 million shares representing 5.72% and valued at over $187.3 million, while Nuveen Asset Management holds 4.57% of the shares totaling 4.31 million with a market value of $149.76 million.

-The stock witnessed a 13.12% loss in the last 1 month and extending the period to 3 months gives it a 19.51%, and is -1.90% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.27% over the week and 5.77% over the month.
+The stock witnessed a 18.91% loss in the last 1 month and extending the period to 3 months gives it a 29.16%, and is 19.52% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.17% over the week and 5.90% over the month.

 Adient plc (ADNT) Analyst Forecasts